epics-modules/measComp/_sources/measCompMultiFunctionDoc.rst.txt

     - asynInt32
     - ANALOG_IN_VALUE
     - Analog input value.
 This is converted from the 16-bit unsigned integer device units from the driver to engineering units using the EGUL and EGUF fields.
-This field should be periodically scanned, since it is not currently polled in the driver, so I/O Intr scanning cannot be used.
+      This value is polled in the driver at the polling frequency set by PollSleepMS.
+      The asynInt32Average device support is used, so that the ai value is the average of all the readings from the poller since the last time the record processed.
+      For example, if the poller is running at 100 Hz and the ai record SCAN field is "0.2 seconds" then 20 values will be averaged each time the record processes.
+      If SCAN=I/O Intr then the device support will average the number of values specified in the SVAL field of the record.
+      If SVAL<=1 then the record will processes on each callback, so there is no averaging.
   * - $(P)$(R)Range
     - mbbo
     - asynInt32